Whether it’s a recession, a pandemic or any other kind of economic crisis or downturn, you can still thrive. But how?

 - Define how you will make money from the website

-- Create a plan that shows how your site needs to perform to hit your target income
+- Create a plan that shows how your site needs to function to hit your target income

 - Freemium Content – “A website without visitors is like a car with gas”.
 As an online entrepreneur, your overriding focus must be attracting people to your website.
 The best way to do this, without having to pay for traffic, is to provide free premium (or “Freemium”) content.
 This content will get found and indexed by the search engines, which in turn will drive free traffic to your site.